Bamskki/Cypher-Box/README.md

 # Cypher Box - A New Way to Play Bitcoin

 ## License
-This software is available for auditing, learning, and development purposes only.
-Redistribution, selling, or commercial use is strictly prohibited and may result in legal action..
+This software is available for personal, internal, and non-commercial use.
+Redistribution, selling, or offering the software as a service is prohibited without prior written consent.
 See the [LICENSE](./LICENSE) file for details.

-**APP UNDER CONSTRUCTION**
+**APP UNDER CONSTRUCTION - PLEASE USE IT CAUTIOUSLY**

 Forked from BlueWallet release (???)